drreynolds/smuhpc-workshop/source/session_7.rst

   a 3D data set, e.g.

   * Matlab: ``dslice = squeeze(d(:,:,2))`` -- here, the ``squeeze``
-    command may be used to eliminate now-trivial 3rd dimension that has length 1.
+    command may be used to eliminate the now-trivial 3rd dimension that has length 1.

   * Python/Numpy: ``dslice = d[:][:][2]``  or even ``dslice = d[:,:,2]``
-    (since Numpy arrays allow both forms of syntax).
+    (both forms of syntax are equivalent for Numpy arrays).

 * Both Matlab and Python/Numpy have a ``sum`` command that will add all values of a multi-dimensional array along a specified dimension.
-Read their documentation to see how this works (it will help with the projection plots).
+Read their documentation to see how this works (it will help with the average value and with the projection plots).

+* Both Matlab and Python/Numpy have ``max`` and ``min`` commands that can be applied to array-valued data.
+Read their documentation to see how this works (it will help with the maximum and minimum values).